 Mini Golf Wednesdays (BOGO) – playing mini golf is fun for all ages!
 On Wednesdays you can play 2 rounds of putt-putt for the price of one.
 This could be a great date night for mom and dad with an infant in tow as well!

 Avalon in Alpharetta is host to several different family friendly events throughout the week and month.
 Here’s a snapshot of a few for you to check out:

-Little Acrons on Tuesdays (April-October).
-Enjoy playtime in the Plaza, along with different activities like crafts, face painting and story time each week.
+Little Acrons on Tuesdays – Enjoy playtime in the Plaza, along with different activities like crafts, face painting and story time each week.

 The Atlanta area offers so many fun and enriching activities for parents and children to enjoy together.
-We love checking these things off our ‘bucket list’ and creating memories together, while watching our children learn and grow.
+You make even meet other parents like you!
+We love checking these things off our ‘bucket list’ and creating memories together while watching our children learn and grow.
 See how many you can check off your list.